There's a risky way to patch third-party apps.

 Practical tip: group apps by impact.
 Browsers, PDF readers, remote tools, and common runtimes usually deserve more attention than rarely used utilities.

-2) Map against the right catalog
+3) Map against the right catalog

 You'll run into cases like:

-- product name differs from package id;
+• product name differs from package ID;

-- versions reported incompletely;
+• versions reported incompletely;

-- packages that require source agreements;
+• packages that require agreements;

-- pinned or excluded applications.
+• pinned, blocked, or excluded applications.

 Serious mapping stores the relationship between detected software and candidate package.
 It shouldn't rely on "the name looks close enough."

-3) Test before opening the maintenance window
+5) Test before opening the maintenance window

 A third-party update can fail because of permissions, an interactive installer, open apps, language, architecture, dependencies, or a version that won't replace cleanly.

-The healthy flow looks like this:
+A healthy flow looks like this:

 NIST frames patch management as preventive maintenance, not improvised reaction.
 That mindset fits perfectly here: plan first, execute next, verify after.